 It's never been easier to turn words into work

-Jam away in a Doc and whenever you're ready you can highlight the text in a Doc and with one click turn it into a Story.
+Jam away in a Doc and whenever you're ready you can highlight the text in a Doc and with a couple of clicks turn it into a Story, Epic, Iteration, or Milestone.
 Better yet, the entire experience is all in one place so you're not jumping from tool to tool.

 It's never been easier to turn words into work